Luis Suarez accused of stamping by Wigan boss Roberto Martinez

 Roberto Martinez accused Luis Suarez of a stamp after the Liverpool striker produced another match-winning performance at Anfield.

-The Wigan manager claimed the Uruguayan stamped on Latics midfielder David Jones in the 63rd minute of the match, which Liverpool won 3-0.
+The Wigan manager claimed the Uruguayan stamped on Latics midfielder David Jones in the 63rd minute of the match,

 "He was very fortunate because there was a stamp on David Jones that the referee didn't see," Martinez said.